The Big Never: 1990

 West is questioned by Dobkins (Josh Hopkins) and Jones (Jon Tenney) about the Purcell case.
 He later talks with Tom about the case, who seems delighted at the news of his daughter being alive.
 Their conversation reveals that West lost contact with Hays, helped Tom with his alcoholism and that Lucy died.

 Hays discloses some information regarding the case to Amelia.
 She decides to get more information by herself, claiming that she is using it as research for her book.
 Later, Hays goes shopping with Henry (Isaiah C. Morgan) and Becca (Kennedi Lynn Butler) at Walmart.
 At some point, he gets distracted and loses sight of Rebecca.
 He desperately urges employees to close the store until Becca appears again.
 Back home, he has an argument with Amelia over the case.
 Hays then goes to a bar where he meets with West, who wants him to help with the case as West is leading it.
 Although hesitant, Hays agrees to join him.

 2015

 After using a CT scan, Hays' doctor does not find anything wrong with his new condition.
-Hays is certain that he drove outside for a reason even if he can't remember and rejects the doctor's diagnosis, and even warns Henry (Ray Fisher) to not even consider putting him on an asylum or he will commit suicide.
+Hays is certain that he drove outside for a reason even if he can't remember and rejects the doctor's diagnosis, and even warns Henry (Ray Fisher) to not even consider putting him in a nursing home or he will commit suicide.

 During an interview with Elisa (Sarah Gadon), Elisa questions how the police ignored the brown car despite witnesses reporting that it could be relevant to the case.
 He feels alarmed at the statement and ends the interview early.
-At his house, he tries to recall the brown car and is told by an hallucination of Amelia to focus on the case.
+At his house, he tries to recall the brown car and is told by a hallucination of Amelia to focus on the case.